 SEC.
-76. Requirement for Submission of List of Newly Employed, Discharged and Illegally Landed Foreign Crewmember. - Prior to the departure of any vessel from the last port in the Philippines destined to any place outside thereof, the owner, operator, captain, master, pilot, agent or consignee thereof shall deliver to the Immigration Officer at that port a list containing: (a) the names of crewmembers who were not employed thereon at the time of the vessel's arrival on such port but will depart thereat on the same vessel; (b) the names of those, if any, who have been discharged; (c) those who have deserted or illegally landed at that port, if any; and (d) such other additional information as the Commissioner deems necessary.
+76. Requirement for Submission of List of Newly Employed, Discharged and Illegally Landed Foreign Crewmember. - Prior to the departure of any vessel from the last port in the Philippines destined to any place outside thereof, the owner, operator, captain, master, pilot, agent or consignee thereof shall deliver to the Immigration Officer at that port a list containing: (a) the names of crewmembers who were not employed thereon at the time of the vessel's arrival on such port but will depart thereat on the same vessel; (b) the names of those, if any, who have been discharged; (c) the names of those who have deserted or illegally landed at that port, if any; and (d) such other additional information as the Commissioner deems necessary.

 SEC.
-77. Liability for Failure to Submit Complete, True and Correct Report. - In case the owner, operator, captain, master, pilot, agent, or consignee, fails to submit a true and complete list or report of foreigners, or to report cases of desertion or illegal landing, he/she shall pay to the Commission such sum as may be prescribed under this Act.
-No such vessel shall be granted clearance from any port in the Philippines while such fines
+77. Liability jar Failure to Submit Complete, True and Correct Report. - In case the owner, operator, captain, master, pilot, agent, or consignee, fails to submit a true and complete list or report of foreigners, or to report cases of desertion or illegal landing, he/she shall pay to the Commission such sum as may be prescribed under this Act.
+No such vessel shall be granted clearance from any port in the Philippines while such fines remain unpaid or while the validity thereof is being determined: Provided, that clearance may be granted prior to such determination upon deposit of a sum or cash bond sufficient to cover such fines as approved by the Commissioner.